RalphBacon/266-ESP32-Deep-Sleep/README.md

 And, of course, I need some means whereby the device tells me it's working (or has gone wrong).

 So a low current ESP32 seems the way forward.
+Am I on the right track?

 ### Links
 ![image](https://user-images.githubusercontent.com/20911308/236849220-8723ed28-25b6-4a1e-873b-3a7556139c7c.png)